picons/picons/.github/ISSUE_TEMPLATE/add-picons-request.md

 ---
 name: Add picons request
-about: Make sure users provide the correct info to add picons
+about: This template helps you make a proper request to add picons
-title: "[ADD]"
+title: "[ADD] a description of what you'd like to add"
 labels: enhancement
 assignees: ''